Dental compomer: Water uptake

 Compomers absorb water more rapidly than dental composites due to the addition of hydrophilic resin monomers within the matrix (see Composition section above).
 As such, water equilibrium is reached within days rather than weeks, months or even years in the case of dental composite materials.
 This property has the advantage of compensating for the polymerisation shrinkage during the setting reaction, thus reducing any gap that develops at the cavity margins.
 However, it can also cause fracture of all-ceramic crowns when compomer is used as the luting cement.
 Therefore, it is not recommended to use the luting version of compomer for cementing all-ceramic crowns.
 More information on luting compomer can be found below.

-Mechanial properties
+Mechanical properties

 Compomers have poorer mechanical properties than dental composites, with a lower compressive, flexural and tensile strength.
 Therefore, compomers are not an ideal material for load bearing restorations.

 In terms of wear resistance, compomers wear less quickly than glass ionomer and resin modified glass ionomer cements, but do not perform as well as dental composites.